 Step 005: The Hosting CSE processes the oneM2M request.
 The Hosting CSE checks whether it needs to retarget the request to mapped AE resource(s) based on the resourceMappingRules defined in the clause 6.2.4.1.1.
 The Hosting CSE will perform the following:

 Based on the targeted resource or attribute(s) (e.g. device1 or device1/doorSensor or device1/doorLock), the Hosting CSE will parse the resourceMappingRules attribute of the targeted resource for each applicable attribute and detect if retargeting the request is required.
-This is done by checking the retargetMode setting for each attribute targeted by the request.
+This is done by checking if a retargeting rule is defined for each attribute targeted by the request.

 E.g. UPDATE CSE01/AE01/device1/doorLock "OPEN"